 The Chrome browser on Android devices has a native WebVR support that offers great rendering quality and performance for Virtual.
 If you have an Android device, it's worth making sure that you take advantage of this API.

 WebVR is very new, it is still not available in the browser by default.
 Instead it is availabke behind a flag.
-In order to enabled WebVR, type the following into the browser address bar:
+In order to enable WebVR, type the following into the browser address bar:

 On the screen that will show up. use the top search bar to find the